NYC Schools that Offer English Classes

 - New York University in downtown Manhattan, one of the largest universities in the United States, also has campuses and centers around the globe.
 The university offers both an undergraduate and a graduate degree in English.

-- CUNY Borough of Manhattan Community College, also located downtown, enrolls more than 24,000 students annually.
+- CUNY Borough of Manhattan Community College, also located downtown, enrolls close to 27,000 students annually.
 The college is part of the City University of New York (CUNY) and offers an associate degree in writing and literature.

-- Marymount Manhattan College is a private liberal arts college located less than five miles from the downtown that offers study abroad, cooperative degrees with area universities, and other special programs.
+- Marymount Manhattan College is a private liberal arts college located less than five miles from the downtown area that offers study abroad, cooperative degrees with area universities and other special programs.
 These include a bachelor's degree in literature.

 Comparison of Schools